Allyson "Ally" Mayfair-Richards

 - Even Evil Has Loved Ones: Creepy incestuous vibes aside, Kai does appear to genuinely love his little sister Winter, had a soft spot for his late mother and also respected and looked up to his big brother Vincent.
 At least he did until finding out about his plan to have him committed into a loony bin, after which he rather easily killed him without any trace of visible guilt.

-- Also, while he still killed his own sister, he was clearly heartbroken that she lied to him, and was sobbing uncontrollably while strangling her to death, and was devastated when he realizes that he ended up killing her for nothing.
+- Also, while he still killed his own sister, he was clearly heartbroken that she lied to him, sobbed uncontrollably while strangling her to death, and was devastated when he realized that he ended up killing her over nothing.